Nonparametric regression for locally stationary functional time series: Main results

 We consider the following kernel estimator for $m(u,x)$ in model (\ref{def: model}):

 where $K_{1}$ and $K_{2}$ denote one-dimensional kernel functions, and we used the notations $K_{j,h}(v) = K_{j}(v/h)$, $j=1,2$.
 Here, $h=h_{T}$ is a bandwidth satisfying $h \to 0$ as $T \to \infty$.

 Before we state the main results, we summarize the assumptions made for model (\ref{def: model}) and the kernel functions.
-These assumptions are standard, and similar assumptions are made by \cite{Ma05} and \cite{vaEi18}. \begin{assumption} \begin{enumerate} \item[(M1)] The process $\{X_{t,T}\}$ is locally stationary.
-Hence, for each time point $u \in [0,1]$, a strictly stationary process $\{X_{t}^{(u)}\}$ exists such that
+These assumptions are standard, and similar assumptions are made by \cite{Ma05} and \cite{vaEi18}. \begin{assumption} \begin{enumerate} \item[(M1)] The process $\{X_{t,T}\}$ is locally stationary, that is, $\{X_{t,T}\}$ satisfies Definition \ref{def: LSfTS}. \item[(M2)] Let $B(x,h)= \{y \in \mathscr{H}: d(x,y)\leq h\}$ denote the ball of radius $h$ centered in $x \in \mathscr{H}$.
+We assume that there exist positive constants $c_{d}<C_{d}$, such that for all $u \in [0,1]$, all $x \in \mathscr{H}$, and all $h>0$,